LPS :: The VLS Course

 real solutions to real legal service delivery challenges faced today by real clients

 The course culminates in a capstone design challenge undertaken by students in small teams.
-In the Fall 2019 iteration of LPS, students will work with local pro bono and legal aid organizations to create access to legal information, understanding, and services through human-centered design methods.
+In the Fall 2018 iteration of LPS, students collaborated with VUMC students and staff and engineering students to redesign informed consent for surgical patients at Vanderbilt Medical Center, resulting in a case study in the volume Health Design Thinking.
+In the Fall 2019 iteration of LPS, students worked with local pro bono and legal aid organizations to create access to legal information, understanding, and services through human-centered design methods.

 The capstone design challenge serves to coalesce the various elements of understanding and experimenting proceeding it and draws heavily on collaboration and communication skills integral to real-world problem-solving.

 A curated list relevant to delivering legal services, educating lawyers,

 and designing a sustainable and aligned life in the law.
 In the 21st century.